kkoch986/js-parse/README.md

 or submit pull requests. js-parse is in pretty early stages and theres a lot of room to grow!

+Also note, some of the examples have fallen a little out of date.
+I will try to update them ASAP.

 ## TODO:
 1. Cleanup/reorganize code to make something more maintainable.
 1. Fix tests broken by parser conflicts.